morningred88/AWS/CloudFormation_SysOps/CloudFormation_notes.md

 If we need to update the ASG LaunchConfig, we also need to add **UpdatePolicy** in resource ASG.
 Otherwise LaunchConfig will be updated, but the instances in ASG will not be updated to use the new LaunchConfig.

+### Actions of UpdatePolicy

+1. **AutoScalingRollingUpdate**: Rolling Update, replace part of the instances in ASG.
+So the instances will be created and terminated in the same ASG.
+2. **AutoScalingReplacingUpdate**: Create a entire new Autoscaling group.
+When the Autoscaling group has passed the CreationPolicy, then terminate the old Autoscaling group.
+It is more like an Immutable update.
+3. **AutoScalingScheduledAction